tarungoel1995/assignments/AWS/day3/AWS3.md

 Task 3

 write a jobDsl to start stop this instance through jenkins

+#create a IAM user and allow EC2 FULLACCESS to him
+#add the credentials(Access key, Secret key, region code , format) in jenkins user by which jenkin server is running
 ```
 #Job will take 2 parameters StarStop and Instanceid and will perform respective actions.
 DSL: